LibertyDSNP/spec/pages/DSNP/Types/Tombstone.md

 ### targetAnnouncementType

-- MUST be the [Announcement Type](../Announcements.md#announcement-types) of the Target Announcement
+- MUST be the [Announcement Type](../Announcements.md#announcement-types) of the target Announcement
-- MUST ONLY be a Tombstone Allowed Announcement Type
+- MUST ONLY be a Tombstone allowed Announcement Type

 #### Tombstone Allowed Announcement Types